mcu-tools/mcuboot/docs/readme-zephyr.md

 - `boot_partition`: for MCUboot itself
 - `slot0_partition`: the primary slot of Image 0
 - `slot1_partition`: the secondary slot of Image 0

+It is not recommended to use the swap-using-scratch algorithm of MCUboot, but if this operating mode is desired then the following flash partition is also needed (see end of this help file for details on creating a scratch partition and how to use the swap-using-scratch algorithm):

 - `scratch_partition`: the scratch slot

 Currently, the two image slots must be contiguous.
 If you are running